 Whether your staff is experienced or new to your firm, it’s important that you make yourself available to them.
 Your staff members need to feel a connection to your firm—and you are that connection.
 Why not conduct a five-minute stand-up meeting every morning?
 It’s a great way to quickly review what’s on everyone’s calendar for the day.
 It also allows you to work with staff to prioritize their tasks.
 Another idea is to block time on your calendar for questions.
 By scheduling this time for questions or other discussions, it eliminates interruptions so that you and your employees can stay focused on the task at hand.

-What other best practices for developing a human resources strategy have you put into place?
-How often do you meet with your employees?
-Please share your thoughts with us below!
+Do you use any other best practices for developing a human resources strategy?
+What do you find works best for both you and your employees?
+Please share below!